the-turing-way/the-turing-way/book/website/communication/presentations/presentations-personal-stories.md

 On the other hand, I try to address what was left unanswered at the event in two different ways: I make a blog post with the questions and answers (sometimes I add them on the talk’s page) or with Twitter threads.

-In the same way, I strive to make the materials available before the talk and take into account accessibility issues, such as a font size that is visible, color contrasts, including speaker's notes, a download link, a license so they know how to use it, among other details.
+In the same way, I strive to make the materials available before the talk and take into account accessibility issues, such as a font size that is visible, colour contrasts, including speaker's notes, a download link, a license so they know how to use it, among other details.

 Thanks to R-Ladies I started to pay more attention to these kinds of details in my materials, things that I didn't pay much attention to before but can make a big difference in the use and accessibility of my talks.